 Your shoulder is a ball-and-socket joint.
 The rotator cuff is a group of tendons and muscles that help keep the ball at the top of your upper-arm bone centered in your shoulder socket.
 It also helps you lift and rotate your arm.

 When your rotator cuff tears -- either from a sudden injury or long-term wear-and-tear -- the pain and weakness can make it difficult to do simple tasks that involve reaching overhead, like washing your hair or putting away dishes.
 If nonsurgical treatments like medication and physical therapy don’t help, doctors can repair moderate tears surgically.
 Until recently, though, there were few options for repairing more severe rotator cuff tears.
 One option, called reverse shoulder replacement surgery, still requires you to limit your activities after surgery and may not last more than 10 to 15 years.
 As a result, orthopaedic surgeons typically recommend this option only if you’re older than 70 years and relatively inactive.

 Superior Capsule Reconstruction -- An Alternative

-In recent years, Duke orthopaedic surgeons have begun offering a new technique, called superior capsule reconstruction, to repair severe rotator cuff tears.
+In recent years, Duke shoulder specialists have begun offering a new technique, called superior capsule reconstruction, to repair severe rotator cuff tears.
 In this approach, the surgeon inserts a human tissue graft, attaching one end to your upper-arm bone and the other end to your shoulder socket.
 The graft doesn’t replace your rotator cuff tendon, but it performs the same function: keeping the ball of your arm bone centered in your shoulder socket and helping you raise your arm.

 Doctors perform the surgery arthroscopically, by inserting a telescope-like camera and surgical instruments through small incisions about the width of a finger.
 It’s done under regional anesthesia combined with sedation, and most patients go home the same day.

 Jocelyn Wittstein, MD, one of a few Duke orthopaedic surgeons who perform the technically demanding technique, said most patients do well with it.
 “They have an immediate reduction in pain,” she said, “and they’re very happy with their increase in range of motion.
 Relief of night pain is the most predictable benefit of this surgery.”